Violet-tailed sylph: Breeding

 The violet-tailed sylph's breeding season spans from October to February.
 Both sexes build the nest, a dome of moss and spiderweb with a side entrance placed in a clump of moss or epiphytes.
 Nests are used for night roosts outside the breeding season.
 The female incubates the two white eggs for 15 to 17 days; fledging occurs 26 to 30 days after hatch.

 Vocalization

 The violet-tailed sylph's apparent song is "a continuous series of short notes, 'psit..psit..psit..'."
 Its calls include "a repeated, short, buzzy single or double 'bzzt' or 'bz-zzrt'...a higher-pitched drawn-out 'bzeee' [and] a high-pitched falling/rising twittering 'seee..seee..seee..seee..tr-tr-tititi-teetsee..see..see'."

 Status

 The IUCN has assessed the violet-tailed sylph as being of Least Concern.
-It has a large range, and though its population size is not known it is believed to be stable.
+It has a large range, and its population size is not known, but is believed to be decreasing.
 It is a common cloudforest resident, occurs in several protected areas, and "will tolerate areas of man-made habitats as long as patches of forest remain."